kennywlino/data-structures-and-algorithms/javascript/trees/README.md

 ### Is Sum Tree

-- Time: O(n) we have to traverse all the nodes in the tree
+- Time: O(n) -- we have to traverse all the nodes in the tree
-- Space: O(n) we have to use the call stack
+- Space: O(n) -- we have to use the call stack

+### Invert Binary Tree

+- Time: O(n) -- we have to visit all the nodes
+- Space: O(n) -- we're using the call stack

 ## API